- History

 St Thomas (with spear)

-Pulpit and Lectern: The pulpit and lectern are both of carved oak and date from 1870.
+The Pulpit and Lectern The pulpit and lectern are both of carved oak and date from 1870.

-Bell There is only one bell in the tower now, dating from 1610.
+The Bell There is only one bell in the tower now dating from 1610.
 There were at one time three other bells but these were sold to pay for repairs in 1765.

-Organ The present organ was installed in 1990, coming from St Swithuns Church in Bath.
+The Organ The present instrument was installed in 1990 coming from St Swithun’s church in Bath.
 The gallery for the pipes was constructed at this time.

 Stained Glass Windows The east window depicting the crucifixion was given in memory of Thomas Wyndham Cremer and dates from 1896.
-The small window on the south side of the chancel, representing the child Jesus, is in memory of a former Rector, William Bosworth, and that on the north side is in memory of Priscilla Blake.
-The large window on the south side of the chance!, depicting St James and St John, is in memory of another Rector, Henry Fitch.
-The Cremer Crest is set in the windows at the east ends of the north and south aisles.
+The small window in the south side of the chancel, representing the child Jesus is in memory of a former rector, William Bosworth, and that on the north side in memory of Priscilla Blake.
+The large window on the south side of the chancel depicting St James and St John is in memory of another rector, Henry Fitch.
+The Cremer crest is set in the windows at the east ends of the north and south aisles.

-Chancel: The Communion Rails date from the 17th Century.
+Communion Rails The chancel rails date from the 17th century.

-In 2002 the teak furniture for the Children's Corner was donated, with the matching two adult chairs near the font donated in 2005, all in memory of Andrew Wright.
+In 2002 the furniture for the children’s corner was donated by the Wright family in memory of Andrew Wright.